UK Investigatory Bill Emerging

-First of all, nobody seems to care about the question whether or not the means of surveillance should be institutionalised at all.
+First of all, nobody seems to care about the question of whether or not the means of surveillance should be institutionalised at all.
 Breaking up personal privacy should be an exceptional case, not like everyday matter.
-As the Bill has been approved and debated about, processes are in place and people across the administration are just eagerly waiting to get on it all rolling.
-While it remains unclear how much practical security this all brings to the people, if any, one thing is sure.
-The institutionalised surveillance mechanisms and seamless access to people online does have its chilling effect.
-It does, if nothing else, declare the presence and regain the authority of the UK inside its territory but also globally.
+As the Bill has been approved and debated, processes are in place and people across the administration are just eagerly waiting to get on it.
+While it remains unclear how much practical security this brings to the people, if any, one thing is sure — the institutionalised surveillance mechanisms and seamless access to people online do have its chilling effect.
+It does, if nothing else, declare the presence and regain the authority of the UK inside its territory and also globally.
 While surely the UK is one of the kingdoms to have such a role in the world, for sure, one can question whether the small ones will follow the example.
-That unintended consequences of the innocent and well meaning Bill may not be something all are happy about.
+That unintended consequences of the innocent and well-meaning Bill may not be something all are happy about.

 As critique and part of the public debate on the Bill, some recent comments were raised from the technical and business sectors.
 While these groups have understandable concerns in relation to the implementation effects for the businesses and the economy of the whole industry, the issue may be more not of “who pays” but “who governs”.

 Storing customers’ details and transactional data for months and months implements a de facto bulk collection where data is filtered only at the time of inspection.
 This surely is a fancy feature for any low-rank official to play with.
 However, it is far from the targeted surveillance and in fact, more aims to promote the state as a competent authority and mandated actor in the cyberspace.
 There may even be a taste of jealousy here.
 Many corporations have been doing more than that for ages, storing all the details and doings of their customer not only for months but years and decades.
 Surely states want to achieve the same capability and mandate granted.
 But should they, really?
 Isn’t the fundamental motivation in legislation to protect the individual from the tyranny, rather than secure the tyranny from the people?